 The app has three million users, and hopes to grow its customer base exponentially with the launch of NuConta, their own version of a checking account open to all Brazilians as it doesn’t require a credit analysis.
 Founder David Vélez explains that Nubank has been extremely successful “despite all conventional wisdom,” through its policy of giving customer service analysts “complete autonomy to surprise clients with a personalized experience at any given opportunity.”
 This practice leads to genuine, word-of-mouth praise from customers through social media – and Brazil’s high social network usage plays to this advantage.
-As a result, Nubank has grown without having to heavily invest in marketing.
+As a result, Nubank has grown without having to heavily in marketing.

 A demanding customer base

 User experience is a key area in which FinTech firms are perceived as superior to “traditional” financial services companies.
 Brazilian FinTech entrants are catering to a market with a large contingent of savvy digital platform users, who know what they like.
 In the 2017 FinTech Adoption Index, 57% of Brazilian respondents told EY that they prefer to manage as many aspects of their lives as possible through digital channels.
 Some 60% of respondents use sharing economy services such as Airbnb at least once a month, 58% say they use on-demand services such as food delivery or ride-sharing at least once a week, and 81% use messaging and video chat apps daily.